vvvv666/greenfield-docs/src/docs/concept/simple-storage-svc-model .md

 ---

 # Simple Storage Service Model
-Greenfield provides developers with similar API primitives and models as the most popular Web2 cloud storage: AWS s3.
+Greenfield offers developers comparable API primitives and models to the AWS s3 cloud storage which is most utilized in Web2.

 ## Abstract
 Below are the basic data models for Greenfield storage: